bhky/nodding-pigeon/README.md

 - Otherwise, we will look for the largest probability from `gestures`:
   - If it is smaller than `gesture_threshold` (default `0.9`), `gesture` is `undefined`,
   - else, the corresponding gesture label is selected (e.g., `nodding`).
+- If no landmarks are detected in the video, `gesture` is `undefined`.
+  The `probabilities` dictionary is empty.